 Agostino has published extensively in Financial Engineering, Operations Research, Applied Mathematics, and Finance journals, including Operations Research, Management Science, Mathematics of Operations Research, SIAM Journal on Control and Optimization, Mathematical Finance, Finance and Stochastics, SIAM Journal of Financial Mathematics, and the Reviews of Asset Pricing Studies.
 Agostino serves on the editorial boards of Mathematical Finance, Applied Mathematical Finance, Operations Research, Operations Research Letters, Management Science, and as the Financial Engineering Department Editor of the Institute of Industrial Engineering Transactions.
-He also serves as the program director of the SIAM activity group in Financial Mathematics and Engineering, and as a Board member of Applied Probability for the INFORMS Society.
+He serves as the program director of the SIAM activity group in Financial Mathematics and Engineering, and as the president of the INFORMS Finance Section.
 Agostino received his Master and Ph.D.
 Degree in Computer Science and Applied and Computational Mathematics from the California Institute of Technology, respectively in 2006 and 2009.

 Agostino is a recipient of the NSF CAREER award, a prize from the MIT Center for Finance and Policy and the Harvard Crowd Innovation Laboratory, and the Bar-Ilan prize for general research in financial mathematics.
 Agostino received a Marie Curie fellowship from the European Commission.
 Agostino's research on clearinghouses, joint with the Department of Treasury's Office of Financial Research, has received attention by various media outlets, including Thomson Reuters, Bloomberg, and the American Banker.
 Agostino holds a world patent for a target tracking methodology in military networks.

 An updated version of my CV is available here.